* Retail stocks among S&P 500’s biggest decliners

 “Bank of America keeps going up even though it’s overbought and you’d expect a pullback at these levels.
 No one wanted it when it was under $10 a share, but they want it now.”

 The S&P 500 has fallen 1.5 percent over the past three sessions, the worst three-day decline since mid-November.
 The Dow Jones Transportation Average, viewed as a proxy for business activity, fell 0.6 percent.

 A Republican plan that failed to gain traction last week triggered the S&P 500’s recent drop, highlighting the market’s sensitivity to headlines centered on the budget talks.

 During the last five trading days of the year and the first two of next year, it’s possible for a “Santa rally” to occur.
 Since 1928, the S&P 500 has averaged a gain of 1.8 percent during that period and risen 79 percent of the time, according to data from PrinceRidge.

-"While it's unlikely there could be a budget deal at any time, no one wants to get in front of that trade," said Conifer's Fier, who helps oversee about $12 billion in assets.
-"Investors can easily make up for any gains when there's more action in 2013."
+“While it’s unlikely there could be a budget deal at any time, no one wants to get in front of that trade,” said Conifer’s Fier.
+“Investors can easily make up for any gains when there’s more action in 2013.”